Whitman College combines academic excellence, an unpretentious Northwest culture, and an engaging community.

 How does Penrose Library accomplish its mission?
-By serving as a bridge between the college community and a digital environment consisting of more than 35,000 unique journal titles and 120 databases that complements its 500,000 volume print collection.
+By serving as a bridge between the college community and a digital environment, consisting of more than 65,000 unique journal titles and 120 databases, that complements its 550,000 volume print collection.
 Penrose is one of only a few college libraries that are open 24 hours a day and seven days a week, and the facility itself was built and renovated with the idea that form follows function.
 Penrose’s archives and special collections include 3,500 linear feet of archival and manuscript material and more than 5,000 rare books.
-And, Whitman College is a member of the Orbis Cascade Alliance which combines the holdings of 37 academic libraries throughout the Northwest to provide access and courier delivery of more than 29 million volumes.
+And Whitman College is also a member of the Orbis Cascade Alliance which combines the holdings of 37 academic libraries throughout the Northwest to provide access and courier delivery of more than 29 million volumes.
 Students at Whitman have access to rich, diverse, and unique information resources and collections.

 Whitman College traces its roots to the 1830s.
 In 1836, Marcus and Narcissa Whitman established a mission and a school near Walla Walla to teach the Cayuse Indians to read and write their native language.
 Later, the couple provided assistance to Oregon Trail travelers.
 However, the Whitmans were killed in 1847, and fellow missionary Rev. Cushing Eells resolved to establish a school in their honor.
 The Washington Territorial Legislature granted a charter to Whitman Seminary on Dec.
 20, 1859.
 College courses were first offered at Whitman in 1882 and on Nov.
 28, 1883, the Legislature issued a new charter, changing the seminary into a four-year, degree-granting college.